include-cpp/include-cpp.github.io/index.md

 - Help for companies in improving their C++ job advertisements to improve appeal to minority groups.
 - Help for minorities and junior programmers to [attend major conferences](/scholarships).
 - Help for minorities and junior programmers in submitting talks for conferences or job applications.

+We are always doing more, and are open to suggestions for new ideas!

 ## I like your T-Shirts, can I buy one?